BorelliScopie

 Semantic HTML.
 We use proper heading structure, landmarks, and semantic elements so assistive technologies can interpret and navigate content correctly.

 Alternative text.
-All meaningful images have descriptive alternative text that explains the educational content, not just the visual appearance.
-Decorative images are marked appropriately so screen readers skip them.
+Meaningful images are given descriptive alternative text that explains the educational content, not just the visual appearance.
+Decorative images are marked so screen readers skip them.
+We review alt text as new images are added.

 Form labels.
 All form inputs have associated labels that are programmatically linked.